lpego/PICT/README.md

 Attempting to solve with: https://github.com/Drewsif/PiShrink/issues/195#issuecomment-1602477659 - re-gzipped manually, shared.

+## Testing flashing image to new SD card
+Using the exact same model and size of SD card as original image cloned.

+Flashing with Raspberry Pi Imager, selecting "no custom configuration" (as all configs are already written in the image).
+Writes and verifies correctly.

+Booting Raspberry Pi...
+Takes quite a while to stop blinking.

+Connecting via SSH (gets automatically assigned a different IP address than original image, thankfully) works fine.

+File system successfully expanded on first boot!

 # TODOs
 Test for power and storage efficiency
  - It seems like recording .mp4 is far less power efficient on the RPi Zero than writing raw .h264 format...